joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 title.
 Press enter to commit the title change.
 Refresh your browser and you should see that the change persisted.

-Both your backend and frontend can support sophisticated operations on application state history without incurring incidental complexity.
+Both your back end and front end can support sophisticated operations on application state history without incurring incidental complexity.

 ## Speculative UI Programming